timothysanders/stat-018/lecture-notes.md

        - 'p <= alpha'
      - If |test statistic value| < |Critical test statistic value|, then we say the treatment had no effect
        - 'p > alpha'
-- H<sub>o</sub>: treatment had no effect
+- $H_o$: treatment had no effect
   - Null hypothesis
-  - The null hypothesis says that there is no treatment effect, so the population mean ("mu") is still 100
+  - The null hypothesis says that there is no treatment effect, so the population mean ("mu"/$\mu$) is still 100
-- H1: treatment had an effect
+- $H_1$: treatment had an effect
   - Alternative hypothesis
-  - If the treatment did have an effect, we know that the population mean ("mu") is not equal to 100
+  - If the treatment did have an effect, we know that the population mean ("mu"/$\mu$) is not equal to 100
 #### Experiment
 - Type I error
   - If treatment has no effect, but researcher concludes the treatment has an effect